-First, it's important to point out that cloud services aren't needed in every case when it comes to an iOS (or any mobile) app.
-So, what can you do without them?
-A lot, actually.
+First, it's important to know that cloud services aren't needed in every case when it comes to an iOS app.
+What can you do without them - A lot, actually.

-In cases where you are dealing with private or sensitive data, it's a good idea to stick with your phone.
-This is especially true when dealing with third-party apps like Twitter or YouTube or another API where you're not really storing data but storing in the third party's structure.
+In cases where you are dealing with private or sensitive data, it's a good idea to stick with keeping it on the phone.
+This is especially true when dealing with third-party apps like Twitter, YouTube or another API where you're not really storing data but storing it in the third party's structure.
 You can use that API as your database.

-As an example, in an app built for doctors and nurses to receive continuing education for their career, all the data was essentially stored using Core Data which is a SQLite database abstraction layer.
-It was all stored locally because their time and budget didn't allow for anything else.
-There was a manual backup process put in place that would run and create a zip file of the data and save it on the device.
-If they needed to restore it, they could sort it in the cloud and restore it back to their phones.
+As an example, in an app we built, all the data was essentially stored using Core Data.
+The data was all local because their time and budget didn't allow for anything else.
+There was a manual backup process put in place that would run and create a zip file of the data that they could store on the cloud.
+If they needed to restore it, it was easy to retrieve it and restore the data to their phones.

 Choosing Cloud Services for Your Best Backend

-The best backend for your iOS app can be really helpful if you're storing data or syncing across multiple devices.
-For example, note-taking apps that are available on all Apple devices (phones, iPads, computers) use a combination of iCloud and CloudKit to store information on the back-end.
-When a user opens their notes on their Mac or their iPhone, they are all available and accessible because they are stored in the cloud.
+Using cloud services for your iOS app backend can be helpful if you're storing data or syncing across multiple devices.
+For example, note-taking apps that are available on all Apple devices can use a combination of iCloud and CloudKit to store information on the backend.
+When a user opens their notes on their Mac or their iPhone, they are always available and accessible because they are stored in the cloud.

-If you've decided that you do need back-end storage--what are some things you should consider when choosing the right path?
-Let's take a look.
+If you've decided that you do need backend storage, there are a few things you should consider before making that choice.

 The Purpose of Your App: MVP Vs. Enterprise

-An MVP (Most Viable Product) is a simple app that is just proving it's something your customers will actually want.
-It's something you need to get out quickly and is most likely a bare-bones version of the basic features you think your customers will want.
+An MVP is a simple app for proving it's something your customers will actually want.
+It's something you need to get out quickly and is most likely a bare-bones version of the features you think your customers will want.

 When you are writing your Swift app, you'll want to make sure you have some healthy abstraction with your backend communication.
 That way, you will be able to pivot easily if you decide to use a different service at a later date and your users won't see anything different on the front end.

 Complex Vs. Simple Queries

-You need to ask yourself if you're willing to offload a lot of the complexity of a good query over to the device like your iPhone, or is it more important to have that information on the server.
+You need to ask yourself if you're willing to offload a lot of the complexity of a good query over to the device, or if it is more important to have that information on the server.
 The best backend for your iOS app might not be the easiest to query but the cheapest and easiest to maintain, depending on your priorities in this regard.

 The Expertise of Your Team

-This is a big factor because if their expertise is .net, you're probably better off using a Windows back end with an SQL Server and C#.
-If you're already getting a decent price on Azure, for instance, use it because that's what your team is an expert in.
-If your team is well versed in Swift, you may want to consider Vapor for your backend.
-Check out our review of Vapor here for more details.
+This is a big factor because if their expertise is .NET, you're probably better off using a Microsoft backend with an SQL Server and C#.
+If you're already getting a decent price on Microsoft Azure, for instance, use it because that's what your team has expertise using.

 User Interface (UI)